 Each individual college will also have its own processing time, which can vary and affect your application.

-This number gets sent off to the colleges you’ve listed on your FAFSA to determine what financial aid you’re eligible for.
-Then, each school you’re accepted to creates a financial aid package for you.
+This number then gets sent off to the colleges you’ve listed on your FAFSA to determine what financial aid you’re eligible for.
+Afterward, each school you’re accepted to creates a financial aid package for you.

 How do I check my FAFSA status or know if my FAFSA was approved?